 Why we need more Black business owners (3 ways to help)

-Today’s blog is a collaboration between PPR CEO Sandy Sponaugle and our Economic Inclusivity Coordinator, Jay Mason.
+Today’s blog is a collaboration between PPR CEO Sandy Dubay and our Economic Inclusivity Coordinator, Jay Mason.
 Jay is a community leader in Frederick, a member of the school board, and a commercial real estate agent.
 He also brings his perspective as a Black business owner with a passion for creating more economic inclusion in our communities.
 (Learn more about Jay here!)

 In our society, there is still racial discrimination in the workforce when it comes to applying to jobs or getting promotions.